RETIRED LAW ENFORCEMENT OFFICERS IDENTIFICATION Act

 On July 22, 2004, Congress enacted the Law Enforcement Officers Safety Act (LEOSA).
 The intent of LEOSA was to exempt qualified current and retired law enforcement officers from state laws prohibiting the carrying of concealed weapons while traveling from state to state.
 LEOSA requires that the retired law enforcement officer have a photographic identification card which identifies them as a retired law enforcement officer.
 LEOSA also requires that the retired law enforcement officer maintain an annual qualification with their firearm.

-The final regulations for the Retired Law Enforcement Identification Act (Act 79 of 2005) were published in the Pennsylvania Bulletin on September 12, 2009.
-Based on these guidelines, Commission staff implemented the program in December 2009.
+The final regulations for the Retired Law Enforcement Identification Act (Act 79 of 2005) were published in the Pennsylvania Bulletin on September 12, 2009 and ammended (as noted) in December 2014.
 You may obtain forms and additional information by following links listed below.

 Roles and Responsibilities

 Public (Law Enforcement) Agencies